dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 * The `dart:async` library provides for asynchronous programming.

 * A `Future` provides a way to get a value in the future.
+  (For JavaScript developers: Futures are similar to Promises.)

 </div> </div>